 As the primary means through which students and faculty gain access to the storehouse of organized knowledge, the University Libraries perform a unique and indispensable function in the educational process.
-In this function, faculty members of the University Libraries share many of the professional concerns of their colleagues in all colleges.
+In this function, faculty members of the University Libraries share many of the professional concerns of their colleagues in all the colleges.
 The university recognizes the need to protect the academic freedom of librarians in their responsibility to ensure the availability of information and ideas, no matter how controversial, so that teachers may freely teach, and students may freely learn.

-Continued Appointment is the equivalent of tenure in the university's colleges.
-Faculty members in the University Libraries may hold Continued Appointment or may be on the Continued Appointment-track; just as college faculty may be tenured or on the tenure-track (see chapter three).
+Continued appointment is the equivalent of tenure in the university's colleges.
+Faculty members in the University Libraries may hold continued appointment or may be on the continued appointment-track; just as the college faculty may be tenured or on the tenure-track.
 Provisions for term (fixed period) appointments during a probationary period are parallel to those for members of the college faculty.
-Evaluation for Continued Appointment (in contrast to term appointment) is made no later than the sixth year of such a probationary period.
+Evaluation for continued appointment (in contrast to term appointment) is made no later than the sixth year of such a probationary period.

-A University Libraries faculty member with Continued Appointment will have continued employment until retirement with termination of employment based only on unsatisfactory performance, proof of misconduct, discontinuance or reduction in a segment of the university's research or educational program, or University Libraries reorganization because of changing patterns of University Libraries service or technological advances.
+A University Libraries faculty member with continued appointment will have continued employment until retirement with termination of employment based only on unsatisfactory performance, proof of misconduct, discontinuance, or reduction in a segment of the university's research or educational program, or University Libraries reorganization because of changing patterns of University Libraries service or technological advances.

-If a position held by a University Libraries faculty member with Continued Appointment is eliminated or changes to such a degree that the incumbent can no longer fulfill the requirements, every effort will be made to reassign the faculty member to another position.
-If the position of a University Libraries faculty member with Continued Appointment is terminated, it will not be re-established and refilled within a period of two years unless the appointment has been offered to and declined by the faculty member who was originally displaced.
+If a position held by a University Libraries faculty member with continued appointment is eliminated or changes to such a degree that the incumbent can no longer fulfill the requirements, every effort will be made to reassign the faculty member to another position.
+If the position of a University Libraries faculty member with continued appointment is terminated, it will not be re-established and refilled within a period of two years unless the appointment has been offered to and declined by the faculty member who was originally displaced.